 The importance of information in international relations was already well understood by many before the end of World War II.
-The traditional methods of diplomacy, military, and economic levers were understood to be inadequate in the new world that was emerging.
-The role of information was fundamental not just in the success of foreign affairs, but critical to the development of foreign policy.
+The traditional methods of diplomacy, military, and economic levers were known to be inadequate in the new world that was emerging.
+The role of information was fundamental to the success of foreign affairs and critical to the development of foreign policy.

 The State Department commissioned the report entitled Memorandum on the Postwar International Information Program of the United States to suggest a framework as the title implies.
 Completed in July 1945, it was the product of a growing belief from as early as 1943 that the U.S. Government would need a peacetime information service after the end of hostilities.
 MacMahon was a highly regarded political scientist (in 1946 he would become the president of the American Political Science Association) and an expert in the bureaucracies of public administration.
 In 1944-1945, he was also a kind of roving consultant for the department, so it is not surprising he was tasked to write this.